radrich/richarmstrong.net/_prompts/the-scene.md

 ---
 title: "The Scene"
 subtitle: "Imagine This.
 Then Create It"
-desc: "Imagine this scene, and then create it.
+description: "Imagine this scene, and then create it.
 Draw it.
 Write about it.
 Or something that comes to mind."
 image: "img/abstract-art-site-thumbnail.jpg"
 background_color: "#ffdfd8"
 ---